Veal Shanks in Tomato Gravy

 - Thaw the shanks for at least an hour before you plan to cook.
 Place them on clean paper hand towels and pat them dry.

 Pro tip – The shanks must be dry.
 Otherwise, there will be excess gravy.
-I like to leave to thaw them uncovered in the fridge overnight so that excess moisture can dry out.
+I like to leave them to thaw uncovered in the fridge overnight so that excess moisture can dry out.

-- Liquid ingredients – In a measuring cup, combine all the liquid ingredients – garlic and onion powder, balsamic vinegar, tomato paste, mustard paste, crushed tomatoes, honey, broth, oil, salt, and pepper.
+- Liquid ingredients – In a measuring cup, combine all the liquid ingredients: garlic and onion powder, balsamic vinegar, tomato paste, mustard paste, crushed tomatoes, honey, broth, oil, salt, and pepper.

 - Place the veal shanks, thyme, and rosemary in the slow cooker or crockpot.
 Then, pour the liquid ingredients over the veal shanks.
 Lightly stir to ensure the liquid goes under the shanks.

 - Make a slurry with cornstarch and water.
 Then, add it to the slow cooker.
-Cook another 30 to 60 minutes.
+Cook for another 30 to 60 minutes.

 Frequently asked questions